babylonchain/btc-staker/docs/interacting-with-daemon.md

 3. **Start Staker Daemon:**
    Follow the instructions in
-   the [Staker Daemon Startup Guide](stakerd/stakerd-startup-guide.md) guide to start the staker daemon and connect to a BTC node.
+   the [Staker Daemon Startup Guide](stakerd/stakerd-startup-guide.md) to start the staker daemon and connect to a BTC node.

 ## Staking operations